 Others opinions also support this skepticism.
-The non-profit Center for Electrosmog Prevention, for example, has stated that smart meter radiation is actually as much as 160 times greater than that from cellphones.
-This figure is on the low end of other estimates from several other independent studies, some of which claim smart meters emit 1,000 times the radiation of a smart phone.
+The nonprofit Center for Electrosmog Prevention, for example, has stated that smart meter radiation is actually as much as 160 times greater than that from cell phones.
+This figure is on the lower end of other estimates from several other independent studies, some of which claim smart meters emit 1,000 times the radiation of a smart phone.

 Finally, a recently unearthed report on the assessment of long-term (1960-1997) exposure to weak electromagnetic fields suggests Soviet workers suffered from a familiar list of chronic debilities.
 These included headaches, sleep disorders, cardiovascular and immune system problems, fatigue, difficulty with concentration and memory, nervous system disorders and tinnitus.
 Long before government and corporate reassurances of safety, it seems, came evidence of danger.